12 Licences and Permits Needed to Open a Food Truck

 8. Food Hygiene Training

 To allow your employees to serve food to paying guests, there are certain food hygiene and safety regulations that must be followed.
-The Food Standards Agency (FSA) provides guidance on food safety and hygiene practices for food businesses in the UK.
-It is recommended that all staff involved in the handling and preparation of food, including those working in food trucks, receive appropriate food hygiene training to ensure compliance with these regulations.
+The Food Safety Authority of Ireland (FSAI) provides guidance on food safety and hygiene practices for food businesses in Ireland.
+It is recommended that all staff involved in the handling and preparation of food, including those working in food trucks, complete a recognised food safety training course.
+By having trained staff who are knowledgeable about food safety practices, you can maintain a high level of food safety and hygiene in your coffee shop, ensuring the well-being of your customers and compliance with food safety regulations.

 How to Get Food Hygiene Training